mmaiza/faceter/README.md

   list do
     field :user do
       field :contacts do
-        list do
-          rename :address, to: :email
+        list { rename :address, to: :email }
-        end

         group :address, to: :emails
       end
     end